 Unfortunately, a garbage truck is a huge investment.
 Buying a new truck costs a lot of capital, and on top of that new trucks could easily take up to 6 months to arrive.
 If the truck is used, you’re uncertain about the quality and durability going forward.

 Purchasing Used Garbage Trucks

 We sincerely hope everyone stays safe during this outbreak.
-If there’s any way we can help your business, feel free to give us a call and our experts can help you find a plan that will keep your business afloat and your trash bins empty.
+If there’s any way we can help your business, feel free to contact us and our experts can help you find a plan that will keep your business afloat and your trash bins empty.